indigames/pyxieTutorials/tutorial02/readme.txt

-pyxie game engine
+indi game engine

 Tutorial02

-using imgui with pyxie
+using imgui with ige

 root.py